geroge-gao/recommend-system/README.md

 # recommend-system
-this is a music recommendation system
+this is a recommendation system

 # TODO